SCIInstitute/ShapeWorks/docs/studio/getting-started-with-studio.md

 ### Metrics Panel

-The Metrics panel shows the Explained Variance chart.
-This chart shows how much of the population's variance is explained, cumulatively by each mode.
-You can hover over each bar to see the individual values.
+The Metrics panel shows the Compactness, Specificity, and Generalization charts.
+These are interactive charts with hover menus and the ability to zoom, pan, etc.

 ![ShapeWorks Studio Analysis Metrics Panel](../img/studio/studio_analyze_metrics.png)